jessicakedz/hp16500c/README.md

 I built this proceedure from pieces of all of these Excellent references: Thank you all!!!

-BTW, this DID NOT work on the HP16500B version.
+BTW, the FTP methods DID NOT work on the HP16500B version.
 I dont know why?

 * https://www.philpem.me.uk/elec/testgear/hp16500b/reinstall/
 * http://spurtikus.de/2016/03/30/hp-16500c-logic-analyzer-information/